-Henry III, son of John, was one of the longest reigning monarchs in English history (he ruled for 56 years as king).
+Henry III, son of King John, was one of the longest reigning monarchs in English history (he ruled for 56 years as king).
 Henry was a cultured and pious man who was unfortunately cursed with a certain degree of arrogance and pig-headedness, likely stemming from his Plantagenet bloodline.
 Matthew Paris, the 13th century Benedictine monk and author of the monumental Chronica Majora (1258-1259) describes Henry as an imprudent and impotent king who who rarely listened to the advice of counsel.
 Henry was a stocky fellow, not too tall, and he had an eyelid that drooped.

 Henry III was only 9 years old when he became King of England.
 He was the first king, since the Norman Conquest, to succeed while still a minor.
 He came to power amidst years of mismanagement by his father, John, in what is now known as the “First Barons’ War.”
 After years of losing the vast territories of Anjou, Aquitaine, and Normandy in France, as well as raising heavy taxes on his subjects, King John returned home with neither riches nor his regained lands.
 As a consequence, the English barons revolted.
 They forced John to the bargaining table and the famous outcome was Magna Carta, but the rebellion continued until John’s death.
 Following John’s death, many of the barons invited Prince Louis of France to claim the throne of England, but public opinion quickly turned to the young prince, Henry, who was left in the care of William, Earl of Marshal -a veteran warrior who was widely respected among the gentry.
 In no small way, William helped to secure Henry’s succession.